-Top 3 payment security measures you need to expand online sales
+Top 3 online payment security measures you need to expand ecommerce sales

 To attract today’s tech-savvy shoppers, you should consider online sales for expanding your customer base and boosting your revenue. eCommerce continues to grow each year—and there’s no sign this growth will be slowing down any time soon.
 Get in on this business growth potential by allowing your customers to purchase your goods or services online.
 At the same time, you need to be aware of the new security issues and risks that come with doing business online.

 Security should always be the first priority when selling online.
 Customers are more and more wary of data breaches, and will quickly stop buying from businesses that have had their payment systems compromised.
 A recent study reported that 60 percent of consumers say merchant websites don’t do enough to protect sensitive information, and 60 percent of consumers are not confident with retail security overall.
 1 What’s more, with the U.S. implementation of EMV chip cards in brick-and-mortar locations, online stores are growing targets for fraud.
 When EMV was implemented across Europe some years back, card-not-present (CNP) fraud notably increased.
 In fact, within the first three years of the use of EMV chip cards in Europe, CNP fraud increased by nearly 80 percent.
 2 To prevent a similar trend from occurring in the U.S., retailers need to be ever more vigilant about security and their eCommerce payments and operations.